Goodwood Standard Smooth Dachshunds

 In every litter I have there are pets and there are animals I will go forward with.
 Outstanding owners are hard to come by and I will take no less for the dogs I breed.

 If you breed your bitch to any old male that someone finally sells to you, how do you know they are good enough to mate if you don't have a neutral 3rd party who judges your dogs?
-In my case, the AKC.
+In my case, the AKC, the UKC, and the NATC.
 How do you know if they even compliment each other and will make healthy puppies?
 How do you know you are actually producing an animal worthy of being born?

 Say you actually do deliver your litter, your bitch lives and your puppies make it to 12 weeks.
 Your puppies are taking the owners that might be sold outstanding puppies by serious breeders for the same price.
 This is not a popular breed.
 There aren't a lot of really great owners to go around.
 I'm not about to help someone breed willy-nilly.
 I know that the standard breeders are exceptionally protective of their genetic lines.
 If you do find someone to sell you a male without a spay and neuter contract, then I would be pretty certain that male is not of the quality that should be used in a breeding program.